Back to all posts

 Letting your license expire is one of the easiest ways to put your career on hold.
 Every state has its own renewal schedule and requirements, so it’s your responsibility to know the deadlines and what’s expected of you.
 State boards, like the Florida Board of Massage Therapy, hold regular meetings and post updates that can affect your practice.
 Mark your renewal date on every calendar you own and set reminders a few months in advance.
 This gives you plenty of time to complete your CE hours, gather your paperwork, and submit everything without the last-minute stress.
 Being proactive about your license renewal is a fundamental part of being a professional.

-Find Approved Courses
+Where to Find Approved CE Courses

 Not all continuing education courses are created equal.
 To ensure the time and money you invest in your education counts toward your renewal, you need to take courses from approved providers.
 The best place to start is with your state licensing board, which usually provides a list of accepted courses and providers.
 The NCBTMB also works with massage therapy schools to ensure their programs meet national standards, making their list of approved providers a reliable resource.
 Choosing high-quality, approved courses guarantees you’re learning from credible instructors and that every hour you complete will be recognized by your licensing board.